Suede Eraser & Cleaner

 Recoloring Balm/ Kit

 I use this as a scuff cover & recolor agent.
-You will need to choose the right color for your leather, but I have found the black to be a great investment.
-Restores faded and dry leathers but should be finished with a leather protectant to seal in the color.
-Great for restoring vintage Coach bags.
-If you have your own leather protectant cream and micro cloths, use this link to purchase just the recoloring balm.
+You will need to choose the right color for your project, but I have found the black to be a great investment.
+It doesn't need to be exact, just close.
+This product is from a UK based company and is designed for absorbent leathers.
+Color goes on light and adheres to the worn areas.
+Not waxy, heavy, or shiny.
+Restores faded and dry leather color but should be finished with a leather protectant to seal in the color.
+If you have your own leather protectant cream and micro cloths, use the link on the left to purchase just the recoloring balm.
 Comes with applicator sponges.
-Not for re-dying leather.
+Great for restoring vintage Coach bags!

-**If you are starting from scratch, the full kit is a good investment.
-Includes the protecting cream & a leather cleaner cream.
+**If you are starting from scratch, the full kit (on the right) is a good investment.
+Includes the protecting cream, sponges & a leather cleaner cream.
 Remember to choose your balm color at check out.